 You can review all of your authentication options at any time with your SocialChorus contact.
 Please reach out to your Engagement Manager to review how our options fit your particular needs.

 With both SocialChorus Sign In and SSO, user sessions are treated the same way.
-Web experience user sessions automatically expire after 30 days and the web users will have to sign in again.
+Web experience user sessions automatically expire after 30 days of inactivity and the web users will have to sign in again.
 Mobile app sessions do not automatically expire.
 This helps drive user retention and keeps engagement high.

 If you have members that should no longer have access to the program, blocking their profile will end their sessions immediately and prevent them from accessing the program again.
 You can block a member manually at any time via the Users page in Studio.
 To automate blocking users, please review our deprovisioning API option.